jeromemacias/fastify-xray/Readme.md

 const segment = request.segment;
 ```

-This plugin should be register as soon as possible after fastify initialisation.
+This plugin should be register as soon as possible after Fastify initialisation.

+## Plugin usage

-## Automatic mode examples
+### Automatic mode examples

 For more automatic mode examples, see the [example code](https://github.com/aws/aws-xray-sdk-node/tree/master/packages/core#example-code).